 Some photovoltaic applications use the output of the solar array as a daylight sensor.
 The output from one solar panel is connected to a comparator where voltage is compared with an adjustable reference voltage.
 The change in solar cell voltage is used to trigger switching action.

 When using this technique, the spectral response of the solar array should be considered.
 The spectral response of silicon solar array is good in blues or near ultraviolet zones but is no good in the red zone.
 In case of GaAs arrays, the spectral response is better in the red zone of the spectrum.
+Separate semiconductor photodiode sensors are also available.

 RECOMMENDED SWITCHING LEVELS